Portland General Electric Company research snapshot

 POR AI Stock Analysis

-POR AI stock analysis currently reads Portland General Electric as a regulated electric utility serving about 960,000 customers in Oregon with steady demand, heavy wildfire mitigation and renewable investment requirements, and a valuation that already prices in much of the defensive utility story.
-Portland General Electric reported FY2025 operating revenue of approximately $3.37 billion, net income of $306 million, and basic EPS of $2.25.
+POR AI stock analysis currently reads Portland General Electric as a regulated electric utility serving about 960,000 customers in Oregon with steady demand, growing industrial load, heavy wildfire mitigation and renewable investment requirements, and a valuation that became more reasonable after the July pullback.
+As of the August 3, 2026 data cutoff, the stock trades near $49.33 with a market cap of about $5.71 billion.
+The company reported Q2 2026 results on July 31, 2026 with revenue of $814 million, net income of $68 million, and EPS of $0.64, slightly below the $0.65 estimate but with reaffirmed guidance and regulatory progress including a new large load tariff and holding company formation.
 The POR AI stock forecast uses scenario ranges because utility equity value depends on regulatory outcomes, capital spending, customer affordability, wildfire liability, and interest rates rather than a single predictable path.
 This page is informational research, not investment advice.

 Current price